-This can be done on two fronts; changing your unrealistic expectations of your own behavior and changing your distorted perception that others will condemn you if you are not perfect.
-Practice replacing your self-critical thoughts with more supportive ideas.
+Adjusting your attitude can be done on two fronts: changing unrealistic expectations of your own behavior and changing thoughts that others will condemn you if you're not perfect.
+Practice replacing your self-critical thoughts with more supportive ideas:

-Smile, nod, say hello to the people you encounter.
-Make a brief comment to a classmate sitting nearby re: the homework, text, teacher, exam, department, etc. this week.
-At the next class session repeat this process with the same person and include an additional classmate in the conversation.
+Smile, nod and say hello to the people you encounter.
+Make a brief comment to a classmate sitting nearby about coursework, the instructor, that tough exam or current events.
+During the next class session, repeat this process with the same person and include an additional person in the conversation.

 Keep repeating the process until a handful of people start to feel more familiar to you and it seems more natural to talk to them.
-A next logical step would be to get some of them together for study or recreation.
+A logical next step would be to get together to study or hang out.

 Consider participating in a special interest group/service organization.
-Nothing helps people get to know each other better than working on a common project together.
+Nothing helps people get to know each other better than working toward a common goal.